 - peanut butter

 - cocoa, beer, and dark cola

-If potassium levels are too high, cut down on:
+If potassium levels are too high, you may need to cut down on the following:

 - bananas, melons, oranges, and dried fruit